johnsonLA13/desk/2020_Election.md

 - Yes, test anyone receiving money from the government including employees and politicians
     - People on welfare should be tested.
 If they are drug users, their welfare should be adjusted and they should be required to attend and recieve treatment.
 Potentially withhold their welfare and decrease by the amount that the treatment costs for that treatment period?
 When the person proves to be sober, pay them that welfare that they had witheld less the treatment cost? might be a good incentive to get clean and start contributing to society.
 I'm not claiming I know how to solves the underlying problem here, but bottom line is yes they need to be tested.
 Figuring out a way to do this while also getting these people off welfare would obviously be ideal.

+**Q:** Should there be fewer or more restrictions on current welfare benefits?
+- More
+    - The current benefits should be capped.
+The benefits should supliment a working income rather than replace one.

 **Q:** Do you support a universal basic income program?
 - No, this will encourage people not to work and harm economic growth
     - Furthermore, work for the job you want.
 Work for the money you want to earn.
 If you have a dream and a desire to do something you can do it.
 Go earn what you want, don't ever expect to be handed anything.
 TERRIBLE Idea.